joris-lammers/ppsnr/README.md

 These YUV files were taken from [the H.264 reference software](http://iphome.hhi.de/suehring/tml/)

-Example how to run the binary for the example YUV files (QCIF resolution)
+Running the binary for the example YUV files (QCIF resolution) is done as:
 ```
 ppsnr -r input.yuv -c output.yuv -h 176 -w 144
 ```